-Elimination Elimination is mainly via the faeces.
-A small proportion of the administered dose is excreted through urine as inactive metabolites.
-A slight bioaccumulation related to the long half life of the drug (approximately 24h) is observed with repeated dosing.
-The steady state is reached within 7 days, with a bioaccumulation factor in the range of 1.0 to 1.72 (typically 1-2).
-In the cat, there are large inter-individual variations in plasma concentrations.
+Elimination is mainly via the faeces.
+A small portion of the administered dose is excreted in the urine as inactive metabolites.
+In dogs, elimination half-life ranges from about 10-20 hours.
+No significant accumulation was observed in blood of dogs treated for one year.
+In cats, a slight bioaccumulation related to the long half-life of the drug (approximately 24h) is observed with repeated dosing.
+The steady state in cats is reached within 7 days, with a bioaccumulation factor in the range of 1.0 to 1.72 (typically 1-2).

+In cats, there are large inter-individual variations in plasma concentrations.
 At the recommended dosage, ciclosporin plasma concentrations are not predictive of the clinical response, therefore monitoring of blood levels is not recommended.
-Dog: